 Residents in the IU School of Medicine Department of Obstetrics and Gynecology experience a diverse curriculum in both small group lecture and clinical settings.
+This program is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME) without warning or probation.

 Sample Rotation Schedule